The Grace of GOD

 • The GOD whom they serve is the All-Knowing, Pardon Giver GOD; The GOD whom we serve too; The One of whom His purifying grace makes our world worthy of living still.

-Let the life of Apostle Paul and Barnabas be our example of obedience as they too set within them the examples of the prophets of old, the like of Moses, of David, of Samuel, of Gideon of Elijah of Daniel and of the many men and women of faith who trusted the GOD whom they have not seen yet they believe; and the many disciples who have walk with the LORD, who have eaten with Him, witnessed his sufferings, the how he resurrected, as how He said it, and have seen Him ascended.
+Let the life of Apostle Paul and Barnabas be our example of obedience as they too set within them the examples of the prophets of old; the likes of Moses, of David, of Samuel, of Gideon of Elijah of Daniel and of the many men and women of faith who trusted the GOD whom they have not seen yet they believe; even the many disciples who have walked with the LORD, who have eaten with Him, witnessed his sufferings, and witnessed how he resurrected, as how He said it to them before He was condemned, and have seen Him ascended.

 Let us take heed to His calling; be ready to answer the call.
 Not minding the whys and what we might be, For He know who are we in his sight.
 And as we go, carry within us His promise that every steps of our way, He is with us; helping us, as we are doing the best we can in moving forward; trusting Him that as we prepare ourselves in facing every challenges with courage; He is working in us unto the perfecting of our wholehearted faith to our Master JESUS CHRIST who never fails.